 If you choose to file a VA benefits claim for burn pit exposure, there are a number of things you can do to better improve your chances of receiving benefits, including:

 • Be specific about your medical diagnosis and symptoms.
-It’s important to explain your symptoms in detail and how your doctor diagnosed your medical issue.
+It’s important to explain your respiratory illness symptoms related to burn pit exposure in detail and how your doctor diagnosed your medical issue.
 It’s not good enough to state, “I believe I have issues after being exposed to smoke from burn pits.”
 The more comprehensive and specific you can be about your medical issue, the better.
 It’s more effective to state, “My doctor diagnosed me with constrictive bronchiolitis, and I’m short of breath when I walk.
 I also have a persistent cough.”

 • Consider getting an independent medical exam or opinion (IME/IMO).
 Veterans are encouraged to obtain a medical opinion or exam from an independent medical professional.
 Because many simple claims get denied by the VA, having expert help can be beneficial in preparing a claim.
 An IME requires that you are physically present with a physician who exams you.
 An IMO is an opinion given by your physician after reviewing all of your medical records.
 If you choose to have an IMO, the doctor needs to understand the law that applies to the claim and how disability conditions affect your quality of life.